Pyloric stenosis - infant

-Congenital hypertrophic pyloric stenosis; Hypertrophic pyloric stenosis; Gastric outlet obstruction
+Congenital hypertrophic pyloric stenosis; Infantile hypertrophic pyloric stenosis; Gastric outlet obstruction; Vomiting - pyloric stenosis

 Vomiting is the first symptom in most children:

-Other symptoms generally appear several weeks after birth and may include:
+Other symptoms appear several weeks after birth and may include:

 Exams and Tests